MamaNyoSquad/.github/profile/README.md

   All broadcast-related resources that enhances the viewers' experience, with elements reminiscent of BBC News -- purely built in HTML, with JavaScript functions that act as commands for each overlay.

-  There is also documentation into how each function works, and proper steps in order to execute them in a smooth manner.
+  There is also documentation into how each function works, and proper steps in order to execute them in a smooth manner; should they be used in other use cases and situations where applicable.

 </details>